nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ```

 Both the font bounding box (FONTBOUNDINGBOX) and character-specific bounding box (BBX) determine which pixels are displayed.
+This creates a 4 pixel blank space on the left edge.
+This creates a 6 pixel blank space on the buttomt edge.
 This image takes into account the font bounding box (FONTBOUNDINGBOX) and character-specific bounding box (BBX).
 ```
 ________,________,________,